How to Explore the Effect of Doing Something? (Part 2)

 Applied Causal Inference 101: Non-Experimental Data

 In the first part of this article, we discussed some of the core ideas of identifying the causal effect of doing something (such as receiving a treatment, implementing a policy, etc.).
-In case you missed it, here is the link to the first part:
+If you missed it, here is the link to the first part:

 How to Explore the Effect of Doing Something?
 (Part 1)